quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 Datastructure internals
 ~~~~~~~~~~~~~~~~~~~~~~~
-Let's take a look at the internals of the :class:`~quantify.scheduler.types.Schedule`.
+Let's take a look at the internals of the :class:`~quantify_scheduler.types.Schedule`.

 .. jupyter-execute::